 2. One faculty advisor from each school must accompany the school’s team(s).

-3. Each team will be allowed to bring only ONE language reference book for the computer language they intend to use.
+3. Each team will be allowed to bring only ONE language reference book and scrap paper and pencils to use during the competition.

 4. Each team will be asked to solve the same set of problems.

 5. Each team will submit problem solutions in the form of source code.
 Solutions will be stored in the team's folder on the St. Joseph's University server.
 Access to the team's folder will be granted at the beginning of the competition and will be revoked at the end of the competition.

 6. Each team will be assigned an area where the members may work on algorithms and discuss problems.

 7. There will be no communication between the teams during the competition.
 Except in the case of an emergency, there will be no communication with the team’s faculty advisor.